Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

       alt = "Random Importance"
       style="width:600;height:300px;"/>

-When we look to the chart, it is noticeable that MonthlyCharges, ternure_group and Contract are the most important variables for this model.
+When we look at the chart, it is noticeable that MonthlyCharges, ternure_group, and Contract are the most important variables for this model.

 ## Conclusion

 After all this, what model would you choose as a final version?

-I believe the logistic regression had shown a better accuracy than the other two algorithms.
+I believe the logistic regression had shown better accuracy than the other two algorithms.

-But, we need to have in mind that this is only the iceberg tip, we are only scrathing the surface, there are inumerous thing we can do to improve our model accuracy, such as, check data normalization, adjust data scale or remove some unimportant variables, even check for outliers in our numerical variables is something worth doing.
+But, we need to have in mind that this is only the iceberg tip, we are only scratching the surface, there are numerous thing we can do to improve our model accuracy, such as, check data normalization, adjust data scale or remove some unimportant variables, even check for outliers in our numerical variables is something worth doing.

-When we create a Machine Learning Project, we are actually working with a workflow of tasks, it can be continuous or a cycle, you create a model, train it, evaluate it, come back to do more exploratory analysis and transformations, then repeat it all again.
-It all dependes on the problem you are trying to solve.
+When we create a Machine Learning Project, we are working with a workflow of tasks, it can be continuous or a cycle, you create a model, train it, evaluate it, come back to do more exploratory analysis and transformations, then repeat it all.
+It all depends on the problem you are trying to solve.

 So, the first question you should do is: